ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 It turns out that the answer is yes.
 There's this stronger security notion called "identifiable abort", or what we call SWIA.
-It means that when things go wrong, everyone at least knows whose fault it is.
+It means that when things go wrong, everyone at least knows whose to blame.

-It's been done classically.
+This idea was introduced in 2014 by this work.
-In fact, we can make some simple changes to GMW and get IA.
+We can achieve this IA notion by making some changes to GMW.
 The key idea is to use broadcast and ZK proofs, so the honest parties can prove that they did what they're supposed to.

 But we can't broadcast a quantum state, so that strategy doesn't work for quantum.
 So we know some MPQC protocols, but they are pretty far from achieving IA.

-Let me show you why.
-Let's say these guys are running one of them.
-Maybe DGJ+.
+# Challenge

+Turns out that it's hard to get IA under the quantum setting.
+In fact, there are issues with just sending protocol messages.

-And here P1 is supposed to send a quantum message to P2.
+Here P1 is supposed to send a quantum message to P2.
-Let's say P1 is malicious, and so it refuses to send the message.
+Let's say P1 is malicious, and so it refuses to send it.

-We've now lost a message.
+So we've now lost a message.
 The no-cloning theorem says that's it's the only copy we have.
 So now there's no way to recover, and the protocol aborts.
 Now we need someone to blame.